 What does that mean to parents?

 Our kids have become content connoisseurs.
 While their choices of where to focus their energy are endless, their time is not.
-They’ve developed a finely tuned ability to filter out the noise in an environment where they are so many things shouting for their attention.
+They’ve developed a finely tuned ability to filter out the noise in an environment where there are so many things shouting for their attention.
 A 2015 study done by Altitude determined that Generation Z has an 8-second filter.
 8 seconds!
 If the content isn’t deemed to be worthy in that short amount of time, they’ll move on to the next option.

 Here’s an excellent example of this in my personal life.
 My youngest son (two and a half year) enjoys some screen time like everyone else in the family.
 We’ll set him up on YouTube with a quick, initial search for what he wants to watch (Surprise eggs??!!).
 Once he selects a video, the second hand begins ticking.
 The chosen video must have enough good content to get his attention before all of the preview videos on the right-hand side of the screen pull him away.
 If the video doesn’t draw him in quickly, he’ll move on until he finds one that does.
 He’s a toddler and has already begun to develop this filter.